jinthagerman/JBTabBarController/README.md

 # JBTabBarController

-**JBTabBarController** aims to be a drop-in replacement of UITabBarController, but with the intention of letting developers easily customise its appearance. **JBTabBar** uses images for all UI elements except for the labels on TabBar items.
+**JBTabBarController** aims to be a drop-in replacement of `UITabBarController`, but with the intention of letting developers easily customise its appearance. **JBTabBar** uses images for all UI elements except for the labels on TabBar items.
 This gives the Developer/Designer the freedom to customise all aspects of the TabBar.

-In particular, the images for selected and unselected states can be specified and are colour images not clipping masks. `UITabBarItem+JBAdditions.h` adds an additional property to UITabBarItem (`selectedImage`) which specifies the image to show in the selected state.
-I would recommend images of 30x30 pixels (60x60 pixels for Retina displays) for this purpose.
+In particular, the images for selected and unselected states can be specified and are colour images not clipping masks. `UITabBarItem+JBAdditions.h` adds an additional property (`selectedImage`) to `UITabBarItem` which specifies the image to show in the selected state.
+30 pixel squared images (60 pixels for Retina displays) are recommended for this purpose.

 ## Installation Notes
-To use, import all the files in the JBTabBarController folder into your project and include "`JBTabBarController.h`" where ever it is needed or in your precompiled header.
+To use, import all the files in the **JBTabBarController** folder into your project and include "`JBTabBarController.h`" where ever it is needed or in your precompiled header.

-Also, include "`JBTabBarController+ConvenienceMethods.h`" if you want to use the convenience property added to UIViewController.
-This property works the same as the tabBarController property on UIViewController and gives you access to the relevant JBTabBarController from any of the UIViewControllers contained in it.
+Also, include "`JBTabBarController+ConvenienceMethods.h`" if you want to use the convenience property added to `UIViewController`.
+This property works the same as the `tabBarController` property on `UIViewController` and gives you access to the relevant **JBTabBarController** from any of the `UIViewController`s contained in it.

 The project uses ARC and targets iOS 4.0+ devices.

 ## Todo
-* Convert JBTabBar to UIControl
+* Convert **JBTabBar** to `UIControl`
-* Make JBTabBar titles more configurable (font, colour, shadow)
+* Make **JBTabBar** titles more configurable (font, colour, shadow)
-* Make JBTabBar more dynamic (swizzle UIViewController title property)
+* Make **JBTabBar** more dynamic (swizzle `UIViewController` title property)
 * More example TabBars (i.e replicate Apple Trailers and Twitter app tabbars)
-* Adopt more UITabBarController conventions and behaviours
+* Adopt more `UITabBarController` conventions and behaviours
 * Add a CocoaPods podspec and get that added to the repo

 ## Example Resources

-The included example attempts to emulate the standard UITabBar design provided by Apple.
+The included example attempts to emulate the standard `UITabBar` design provided by Apple.
 The layer styles used to create the TabBar images in Photoshop are in the Extras folder.

-The example JBTabBar uses the following icons from the following authors (all from The Noun Project)
+The example **JBTabBar** uses the following icons from the following authors (all from The Noun Project)

 * ["Levitation" icon by Scott Lewis, from The Noun Project](http://thenounproject.com/noun/levitation/#icon-No774)
 * ["At" from The Noun Project (under Public Domain)](http://thenounproject.com/noun/at/#icon-No596)